 December in Malta is not usually the coldest month of the year.
 In fact, sunshine and clear blue skies are a common occurrence around this time.
 Many choose to visit the island for an end-of-year holiday that gives them a break from the icy cold back home (particularly those coming from Northern countries).

 Nonetheless, there’s no guarantee that this month will always be sunny.
 Occasionally, it has been known to be bitterly cold with strong winds, lots of rain, and sometimes even hail.
-In fact, average rainfall for this month is around 96.2mm, while the average number of sunshine hours is about 5.2 hours a day.
+In fact, the average rainfall for this month is around 96.2mm, while the average number of sunshine hours is about 5.2 hours a day.

 Whatever the case, temperatures in December tend to average around 11-17o C (52-62o F).
 While this may not seem like it’s very cold, the strong humidity makes temperatures feel much lower than they are.
-This is also made worse by the porous building materials used that soak up moisture, the lack of insulation, and lack of central heating.
+This is also made worse by the porous building materials used that soak up moisture, the lack of insulation, and the lack of central heating.
 All in all, a Maltese winter is one that makes you feel cold to the core.

 Furthermore, swimming is not recommended as the sea temperature is a chilly 19o C (66o F).